101+ VEGAN GROCERY LIST ITEMS TO GET TODAY (SAMPLE FOR BEGINNERS)

 Have you ever heard of someone having a ‘protein deficiency?’
 Probably not, right?
 That’s because the vast majority of people get far more protein than they really need.
 Forks Over Knives also pointed to a study from the Journal of the Academy of Nutrition and Dietetics, which found that the average vegetarian and vegans get 70% more protein than they need every day, while omnivores get about 80% more protein than they need.
 The point being: the main nutritional concern people have with veganism surrounding a lack of protein is actually a non-issue.

-In short, you can (and should) get all the protein you need simply by eating a whole-food, plant-based diet without putting any extra effort toward making sure you’re getting enough protein.
+In short, you can (and should) get all the protein you need simply by eating a predominantly whole-food, plant-based diet without putting any extra effort toward making sure you’re getting enough protein.

 The main foods that have high concentrations of protein in a vegan diet include: